alexandre-daumail/alexandre-daumail/README.md

 ## About Me

 Hello!
 I'm Alexandre, and I'm on a journey to exploire the world of IT.
-I have a passion for web developpement even though it's new for me and that I have other projects at the same time.
+I have a passion for web developpement.

 In my free time, you'll often find me either attempting to fix the sink or indulging in ways to escape from reality, but that's a tale for another time.